SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

     HTTP/1.1  204 NO CONTENT

-When user is removed from group, suitable audit record is stored with type 'User' and activity 'User updated'.
+When user is removed from group, suitable audit record is created with type 'User' and activity 'User updated'.

 ### Get all users of a group